|

 not sailors.
 My new assignment was considered good duty, one year ashore

-navy" that I had the thrill of knowing thanks to the Tucker.
-My
+"real navy" that I had the thrill of knowing thanks to the

-detachment hopped ships to Subic Bay and another to Okinawa to board the
+Tucker.
+My detachment hopped ships to Subic Bay and another to Okinawa to

 I made OS3 a few months later, one year after I left